List of rediscovered films

 Frankenstein (1910), the first film adaptation of Mary Shelley's Frankenstein.
 A print was discovered in the mid-1970s.

 Beyond the Rocks (1922), the film starring Rudolph Valentino and Gloria Swanson.
 A print was discovered in 2003.

 This is a list of rediscovered films that, once thought lost, have since been discovered, in whole or in part.
 See List of incomplete or partially lost films and List of rediscovered film footage for films that are not wholly lost.

 For a film that was not released before it was rediscovered, the year is when it was produced.
 The year is also italicized.

 The films are listed by year, then alphabetically within each year.

 Silent films

 Many films of the silent era have been lost.
 The Library of Congress estimates 75% of all silent films are lost forever.
-About 10,919 American silent films were produced, but only 2,749 of them still exist in some complete form, either as an original American 35mm version, a foreign release, or as a lower-quality copy.
+About 10,919 American silent films were produced, but only 2,749 of them still exist in some complete form, either as an original American 35 mm version, a foreign release, or as a lower-quality copy.